mdda/mdda.github.io/_posts/OSS/2018-08-22-gcp-for-ml-on-cli.md

 #### Authenticate against Google Cloud

+This will (probably) request that you approve ```gcloud``` access from the current machine to your Google Cloud account :

+{% highlight bash %}
 gcloud auth login
+{% endhighlight %}

 #### Choose the project id

+(Assuming you've already set up a project via the Google Cloud 'Console' GUI) :

+{% highlight bash %}
 export PROJECT="rdai-tts"
 gcloud config set project $PROJECT
+{% endhighlight %}

 #### Actually build the VM

+This takes &lt; 1 minute - despite the warnings about Nvidia install times in 'that one blog post' :

 {% highlight bash %}
 export IMAGE_FAMILY="tf-latest-cu92"